MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/copy-to-abi.md

 ---
 author: stevewhims
-description: A helper function that copies from a C++/WinRT object to a handle, or to a pointer.
+description: A helper function that copies to a handle, or to a pointer, from a C++/WinRT object.
 title: winrt::copy_to_abi function (C++/WinRT)
 dev_langs: ["C++"]
 ms.author: stwhi